kmwtechnology/lucille/doc/site/content/en/docs/architecture/internals/error-handling.md

 ### 6. Stage processDocument() Throws for a Given Document

-The Worker catches the exception, logs it (`"Error processing document: " + doc.getId()`), sends a FAIL event to the Publisher via `messenger.sendEvent(doc, null, Event.Type.FAIL)`, commits offsets, and continues processing the next document.
+The Worker catches the exception, logs it via the DocLogger (`"Document FAILED during pipeline processing: " + doc.getId()`), sends a FAIL event to the Publisher via `messenger.sendEvent(doc, null, Event.Type.FAIL)`, commits offsets, and continues processing the next document.
 The failed document is counted in the Publisher's `numFailed` tally.
 The run does NOT stop.

 **Severity:** Per-document failure.
 The run continues.
 Other documents are unaffected.